 Synchronous condensers shall be modeled individually using a generator model.

-Generator step-up transformers shall be modeled explicitly; therefore they shall not be modeled using the internal generator step-up transformer feature of a generator model.
+Generator step-up transformers shall be modeled explicitly; therefore, they shall not be modeled using the internal generator step-up transformer feature of a generator model.
 All related parameters shall be set to the default values.
-See “Data Requirements (Transformers)”.
+See “Data Requirements (Transformers).”

 Station service loads (ID = ‘SS’) shall be represented explicitly as separate loads on the generator bus.
 See “Data Requirements (Loads).”